vocalmajority/vote/index.markdown

 ___

+### Elected Officials

+*__District Attorney__*: District attorneys and other elected prosecutors decide who to charge and with what crimes, including police officers.

+*__Mayor__*: Mayors often choose local police chiefs who oversee the operations and budget of their police department.
+Police chiefs set the tone for how their officers behave.
+Additionally, some mayors have the ability to veto laws and ordinances from their city councils, which means they can block support for police reform legislation.

+*__Sheriff__*: Sheriffs are similar to police chiefs, but operate at the county level and are directly elected by voters.
+They manage a department of sheriff deputies that are county level law enforcement.

+*__City Councilmembers__*: City councils are local legislative bodies that pass local laws and ordinances, including the creation of community-based Police Accountability Boards and other measures to increase police accountability.

+Here are some District Attorney candidates running this year that you can support to hold police accountable.

+* <a href="https://www.georgegascon.org/">__George Gascon__</a> (Los Angeles) is a reform candidate who’s been endorsed by the CA Black Women’s Democratic Club and Color of Change.
+Read more <a href="https://votingwhileblack.com/color-of-change-pac-endorses-george-gascon-for-los-angeles-county-district-attorney/">here</a>.
+You can also <a href="https://secure.actblue.com/donate/george-gascon-for-la-district-attorney-2020-1">donate</a> or <a href="https://georgegascon.nationbuilder.com/volunteer">volunteer</a> for his campaign.

+* __Fanon Rucker__ (Cincinnati, OH) is running on a platform advocating for anti-recidivism programs and opposition to the death penalty.
+Rucker has been endorsed by the Hamilton County Democratic Party and Equality Cincinnati.
+Read more about Rucker here.
+You can also volunteer or donate to his campaign.

 ### Common Voting and Election Terms

 __Absentee Ballot__: A ballot filed by a voter who cannot be present at their polling place on Election Day.
 Absentee ballots are often filed by people who are: